-When you buy a one-time license for Flame products with Maintenance Subscription, you get the latest releases, flexible licensing, access to software updates and extensions, and technical support.
+When you buy a perpetual license for Flame products with Maintenance Subscription, you get the latest releases, flexible licensing, access to software updates and extensions, and technical support.

 Expertly composite and create visual effects with new look development tools and improved color management.
 The new Lightbox and the addition of Matchbox in Action enables you to use GPU-accelerated GLSL shaders to solve artistic challenges right where they occur – in the 3D compositing environment.
 Improved color management provides more precision when developing looks.